cBioPortal/cbioportal/docs/Import-the-Seed-Database.md

 ## Download the cBioPortal Database

-A cBioPortal seed database can be found on the [Downloads](Downloads.md#seed-database) page.
+A cBioPortal seed database can be found on [the datahub page](https://github.com/cbioportal/datahub/blob/master/seedDB/README.md).

 After download, the files can be unzipped by entering the following command: